The circle is one of those forms we return to instinctively, in nature, in art, and, quite tellingly, in jewellery.

-Examples of circles , circular shapes in the natural world and in man-made creations.
-It is ubiquitous.
+Examples of circles, in the natural world and in man-made creations, are everywhere.

 The Universal Symbolism of Circles